nrfconnect/sdk-nrf/applications/zigbee_weather_station/README.rst

 .. table-from-sample-yaml::

-To commission the Zigbee weather station device and control it remotely through a Zigbee network, you also need to progam a Zigbee network coordinator on a separate compatible development kit.
+To commission the Zigbee weather station device and control it remotely through a Zigbee network, you also need to program a Zigbee network coordinator on a separate compatible development kit.
 The Zigbee network coordinator forms the network that the weather station node will join and onto which it will share its measurement data.
 You can use one of the following options for setting up the Zigbee network coordinator: